Higher (equivariant) topological complexity of Milnor manifolds: Introduction and background

-There is an old invariant of topological spaces called \emph{LS-category}, introduced by Lusternik and Schnirelmann in \cite{LScat}.
-The LS-category of a space $X$, denoted by $\mathrm{cat}(X)$, is the smallest positive integer $r$ such that $X$ can be covered by $r$ open subsets $V_1, \dots, V_r$ in a way that each inclusion $V_i\xhookrightarrow{} X$ is null-homotopic.
+There is an old invariant of topological spaces called the \emph{LS category}, introduced by Lusternik and Schnirelmann in \cite{LScat}.
+The LS category of a space $X$, denoted by $\mathrm{cat}(X)$, is the smallest positive integer $r$ such that $X$ can be covered by $r$ open subsets $V_1, \dots, V_r$, where each inclusion $V_i\xhookrightarrow{} X$ is null-homotopic.
 The following inequalities were established in \cite{gonzalezhighertc}: